marialancho/SW-Engineer-Tech-Challenge/questions.md

 **Secure Storage:**
 Encrypt sensitive data within the database to prevent unauthorized access if the storage medium is compromised.
-This could be implemented with the library sqlcipher, since we have a SLite database.
+This could be implemented with the library sqlcipher, since we have a SQLite database.